Have you ever felt like your world was filled with so many problems that you just wanted to disappear?

 St. Simon Church

-St. Simon Church.
-Since we are Catholics, we asked our driver, Jas, to drop us in a Catholic Church.
-This Catholic church was blessed in November 19, 2000 by Rt.
+Since we’re Catholics, we asked Jas to drop us at a Catholic church.
+The St. Simon Church was blessed on November 19, 2000, by Rt.
 Rev. Bishop Datuk John Lee.

 Signal Hill Observatory